 Notice the score here.
 The Flames were sitting on a one goal lead.
 His thought process was probably something along the lines of “take no chances and just get the puck on net.”
 But in trying to put the puck on net, he whistled it over the net, creating a turnover… with two forwards low… with three minutes left in the game.

-If he held onto the puck and kept it below the dots, not only would he have a better chance at creating offence, but would be much safer as well.
+If he held onto the puck and kept it below the dots, not only would he have a better chance at creating offence, but it would have been much safer as well.

 Keep in mind that his line with Elias Lindholm and Monahan really struggled to have offensive zone time.
 That makes it even more damaging when Gaudreau takes a bad angle shot that misses the net, as they work so hard to get the puck, just to throw it away on a low percentage play.